fossabot/daudr-blog/content/blog/how-i-built-a-map/index.md

 id: "how-i-built-a-map"
 ---

-The other day I needed to complete a task for a client, this task consisted in creating an interactive map based on a static SVG.
-In this article I'll explain how I accomplished the job 👌
+The other day I needed to complete a task for a client, this task consisted of creating an interactive map based on a static SVG.
+In this article, I'll explain how I accomplished the job 👌

 ![Build your map](build-your-map.jpg)
 > Photo by [Andrew Stutesman](https://unsplash.com/@drewmark) on [Unsplash](https://unsplash.com/)

 ## First things first

-The problem was that the map used wasn't interactive at all, to show the selected regions you needed to add css classes, and there could be only one selected region at one time.
+The problem was that the map used wasn't interactive at all, to show the selected regions you needed to add CSS classes, and there could be only one selected region at one time.
-So i searched the Internet for maybe one **angular** library that could fit my needs, but, unfortunately, without results 😢
+So I searched the Internet for maybe one **angular** library that could fit my needs, but, unfortunately, without results 😢

 ## Let's create a new Angular lib

-So i said to myself: *Why not create a new library yourself?* and that was it, I opened up my terminal and I typed
+So I said to myself: *Why not create a new library yourself?* and that was it, I opened up my terminal and I typed

 `ng new lib @daudr/interactive-italy`

-(**Yes, I started this project with only Italy in mind, but interchangable maps are coming, stay tuned!** 😉)
+(**Yes, I started this project with only Italy in mind, but interchangeable maps are coming, stay tuned!** 😉)

 ### Create the main component

 So I started creating the main component of the library, `interactive-italy.component.ts`, but what's really is this component?
-The answer is simpler than you think, firstly I had to find the right SVG image, and being a noob in all of that I decided to look up on the Internet and I found just what I needed:
+The answer is simpler than you think, firstly I had to find the right SVG image, and being a noob in all of that I decided to look upon the Internet and I found just what I needed:

 ![Italy map with regions](https://upload.wikimedia.org/wikipedia/commons/9/9b/Italy_map_with_regions.svg)
 > Thanks Wikimedia ❤